International Industrial Relations Institute: First Congress, Vlissingen 1925

 The first congress was held in Vlissingen in 1925.
 This was entitled "The International Industrial Welfare (Personnel) Congress".
-The Institute was established and agreed to fold a congress every third year.
-Kerstin Hesselgren was elected President with three vice presidents: Cees van der Leeuw, the dutch industrialist, Renée de Montmort from France, and Louise Odencrantz from the USA.
+The institute was established and agreed to fold a congress every third year.
+Kerstin Hesselgren was elected president with three vice presidents: Cees van der Leeuw, the Dutch industrialist, Renée de Montmort from France, and Louise Odencrantz from the USA.

 Second Congress, Cambridge 1928

-The Second Congress was held in Girton College Cambridge, 27 June - 2 July.
+The Second Congress was held in Girton College Cambridge, 27 June – 2 July.
+It was attended by over 100 delegates from 20 countries.
 The theme was the "Fundamental Relationships between all Sections of the Industrial Community."
-Kerstin Hesselgren resigned as President and Dorothy Cadbury as Treasurer.
+Kerstin Hesselgren resigned as president and Dorothy Cadbury as Treasurer.
 Cees van der Leeuw became the new president with Charles E. Jacob as treasurer.
+A two volume report was published: Report of first triennial congress held at Cambridge (England) July 1928, on the subject of fundamental relationships between all sections of the industrial community.